X's new feature reveals foreign origins of some popular U.S. political accounts

 Some of the accounts supported slain conservative activist Charlie Kirk as well as President Donald Trump's children.
 Many of the accounts were adorned with U.S. flags or made comments suggesting they were American.
 An account called "@BarronTNews_," for instance, is shown as being located in "Eastern Europe (Non-EU)," even though the display location on its profile says "Mar A Lago."
 The account, which has more than 580,000 followers, posted on Tuesday that "This is a FAN account, 100 % independent, run by one guy who loves this country and supports President Trump with everything I've got."

-Chris Krebs, former director of the Cybersecurity and Infrastructure Security Agency, told CBS News these types of accounts are fueled by public interest in current events.
+Chris Krebs, former director of the Cybersecurity and Infrastructure Security Agency, told CBS News these types of accounts are fueled by public interest in current events and America's highly polarized politics.

 "It is shining a light on this new rage economy that exists on social media, including X, that takes advantage of current things," Krebs said.
 "What's the latest event?
-As we've seen over the last couple of years, it has there has been a rightward shift of the platform.
+As we've seen over the last couple of years ... there has been a rightward shift of the platform.
 And I think what we're really seeing here is foreign-based accounts that are looking to make a little bit of money and taking advantage of this."

 He added, "I think X deserves some credit to shine a light, to kind of expose some of these. ...
 I suspect you'll see a bunch of these accounts lose influence."